remlamb/formativeInventory/README.md

 You can create item, equip them or use them.

-You start with 2 healthPotion, 1 ForcePotion, a Sword and a Map.
+Game start with 2 healthPotion, 1 ForcePotion, a Sword and a Map.

 ## made with :